chase-moskal/renraku/README.md

     ```
     now our server is up and running
     - the `servelet` simply accepts requests and returns responses.
-      it runs the auth processing and executes the appropriate topic function.
+      it runs the auth processing and executes the appropriate topic function
     - then we make and start a standard node http server with the servelet

 1. **clientside: we define a shape object for our api**